Appellate Procedure in the Court of Appeals

 The provisions of Michigan law must be strictly followed whether the defendant is filing a Claim of Appeal or an Application for Leave to Appeal with the Court of Appeals or with a circuit court.
 Failure to do so may result in loss of the right to appeal, which is an important right in the criminal process because it allows for corrections of errors that led to the defendant’s conviction.
 Overturning a trial court judgment is not easy, but it is possible with the right counsel.

 With all of the detailed requirements for an appeal, a defendant needs an attorney with substantial experience in appellate law and procedure to secure his or her rights, especially for complicated issues or a case in which the defendant raises multiple issues.
-At Spolin Law, we have successfully argued countless appeals in state and federal court using our proven appellate strategy.
-We understand that the appellate process can be confusing and overwhelming at times and are here to skillfully guide you through every step of the way.
-To learn how we may be able to help you or a loved one, do not hesitate to contact us at (866) 617-9620 for a free consultation.
+Experienced appellate attorneys have successfully argued countless appeals in state and federal court using proven appellate strategies.
+The appellate process can be confusing and overwhelming at times, and skilled attorneys are available to guide you through every step of the way.
+To learn more about available legal options, contact SPCRC's Recommended Michigan Lawyers.